l10nmonster/l10nmonster/README.md

 # L10n Monster

 Do you want to set up continuous localization for your project but don't have a whole team to look after it?
 Do you know how `git` works?
 Have you set up a build like `webpack` before?
-You've come to the right place and you'll feel like at home!
+You've come to the right place and you'll feel right at home!

 L10n Monster is a tool to push source content out to translation vendors and to pull translations back in.
 No more no less.
 It doesn't try to tell you how to consume content or deliver it to production.
-It doesn't deal with formatting, pluralization, and other internationalization concerns.
+It doesn't deal with formatting and other internationalization concerns.
 There are a plenty of libraries to do that already, and some of them are really good.
 It also, doesn't expect you and your friends to translate content yourself.
 There are plenty of agencies and professionals that do this for a living, you should use them!

 ## Getting started